Primate city: North and Central America

 In the United States, many primate cities exist at the state level.
 In California, the population of Los Angeles (~4 million) is nearly three times that of the second-largest city in the state, San Diego.
 Likewise, in Illinois, Chicago has 15 times the population of the state's second-largest city, Aurora, which itself is a suburb of Chicago, and 18 times the population of Rockford, the state's fifth-largest city and the largest outside of the Chicago metropolitan area, which comprises nearly two-thirds of the state's population.
 In New York, New York City, with a 2022 population of about 8.3 million, is more than 30 times larger than the state's second-largest city of Buffalo.
 Erie County, where Buffalo is located, is the eighth-largest county in the state and the largest outside of the New York metropolitan area, with around 950,000 residents; on the other hand, New York City alone contains four of the six largest counties in the state, each with at least 1.35 million residents.
+In the Southwest, the Las Vegas metropolitan area comprises nearly three-quarters of the population of Nevada, and the Phoenix metropolitan area represents almost two-thirds of the population of Arizona.